samuellihn/obsidian-freeview/public/Faraday's Law.md

 However, if we use
 However, if we use
 However, if we use
+However, if we use
+However, if we use
+However, if we use
 However, if we use $$

 around a circle, we will get zero